The Biden administration has set out to dismantle Trump’s legacy, except in one area: Space

 But there is one area of the former president’s policy that Biden has embraced: space.

-The White House has announced support for a pair of Trump’s signature initiatives — the Artemis program, NASA’s effort to return astronauts to the lunar surface, and the Space Force, the sixth branch of the armed services.
+The White House has announced support for two of Trump’s signature initiatives — the Artemis program, NASA’s effort to return astronauts to the lunar surface, and the Space Force, the sixth branch of the armed services.

-The endorsement of the Artemis program means the effort would become the first major deep-space human exploration program with funding to survive a change in presidents since Apollo, ending several fitful efforts to send astronauts back to the moon and beyond that ultimately went nowhere.
+The endorsement of the Artemis program means it will become the first major deep-space human exploration effort with funding to survive a change in presidents since Apollo, after several fitful efforts to send astronauts back to the moon and beyond ultimately went nowhere.

 For decades, presidential administrations have pointed NASA at varying targets — the moon, Mars, even an asteroid — only to have the programs stall or be killed by new occupants of the White House.
-That has frustrated proponents of space exploration, tarnished NASA’s reputation and spawned lamentations that the golden era of the Space Age of the 1960s and ’70s will never be re-created.
+That has frustrated proponents of space exploration, tarnished NASA’s reputation and spawned lamentations that the Space Age’s golden era of the 1960s and ’70s will never be re-created.

 The Trump administration embraced exploration and directed NASA to speed up its moon campaign, directing it to land another man, and the first woman, on the lunar surface by 2024.
-Despite its lobbying campaign, the White House, however, did not receive the full funding, some $3.3 billion, it said it needed to meet that goal.
+Despite its lobbying campaign, the White House did not receive the full funding, some $3.3 billion, it said it needed to meet that goal.
 But for the first time since Apollo, Congress last year appropriated nearly $1 billion for a spacecraft capable of flying astronauts to and from the lunar surface.

-Last month, when asked about the program, White House press secretary Jen Psaki initially said she did not know what the Biden administration’s stance on the program was.
-The next day she said the administration wholeheartedly embraced it.
+Last month, when asked about the program, White House press secretary Jen Psaki initially said she did not know what the Biden administration’s stance was.
+The next day she said the administration wholeheartedly embraced the program.

 “I’m very excited about it now to tell my daughter all about it,” she said.
 “So for those of you who have not been following it as closely, through the Artemis program, the United States government will work with industry and international partners to send astronauts to the surface of moon — another man and a woman to the moon, which is very exciting — conduct new and exciting science, prepare for future missions to Mars and demonstrate America’s values.”

-That position stands in stark contrast with that of previous administrations.
+That position stands in stark contrast with those of previous administrations.
 During the presidency of George W. Bush, NASA was directed to go to the moon.
-Under Barack Obama, reaching an asteroid and Mars were the goals.
+Under Barack Obama, reaching an asteroid and Mars was the goal.
 Under Trump, it became the moon again.

 The Apollo program was an aberration, successful in part because of the Cold War space race with the Soviet Union and in part because it became an untouchable program after President John F. Kennedy’s assassination.
 It became, as John Logsdon, professor emeritus at George Washington University’s Space Policy Institute, put it, “a memorial to a fallen young president.”

 Though many in the space community thought the Trump administration’s goal to land astronauts on the moon by 2024 was impossible and politically motivated, it gave the program momentum.
-And many at NASA were worried that the Biden administration, which said virtually nothing about space during the campaign, would change course again, continuing a record often compared with the scene in the cartoon strip “Peanuts” when Lucy pulls the football away just as Charlie Brown is about to kick it.
+And many at NASA were worried that the Biden administration, which said virtually nothing about space during the campaign, would change course again, continuing a record often compared to the scene in the cartoon strip “Peanuts” when Lucy pulls the football away just as Charlie Brown is about to kick it.

 Since coming into office, however, Biden has shown an interest in space.
 He installed a moon rock in the Oval Office, and the White House published a video of him watching NASA’s Perseverance rover landing on Mars last month.
-Afterward Biden called to congratulate Steve Jurczyk, NASA’s acting administrator, who has spent more than 30 years at NASA.
+Afterward Biden called to congratulate Steve Jurczyk, NASA’s acting administrator, who has spent more than 30 years at the space agency.

 Over the weekend, the White House released a video of Vice President Harris chatting with NASA astronaut Victor Glover, the first Black astronaut to live for an extended time aboard the International Space Station.